coverahealth/dataspec/docs/usage.rst

    keys in a map.
 More complicated transformations of your input map (such as merging two keys together) should be performed with a custom conformer.

+   If you are building a custom conformer that relies on the presence of certain keys, you may consider applying that conformer after the primary :ref:`mapping_spec`, so you can be sure any keys you use exist on the input value.

 .. _tuple_specs:

 Tuple Specs
 -----------

-Specs can be defined for heterogenous collections of elements, which is often the use case for Python's ``tuple`` type.
+Specs can be defined for heterogeneous collections of elements, which is often the use case for Python's ``tuple`` type.
 To define a spec for a tuple, pass a tuple of specs for each element in the collection at the corresponding tuple index: